understanding-the-connected-home/book/past.md

 human <> machine interaction was based on a single user interacting with a single machine.

+## Augmentation not Automation

+A pioneer in human-machine interfaces and a solver of unusual problems, Doug Engelbart - inventor of the computer mouse, among other things - had a mantra: _augmentation not automation_.

+Engelbart's work focused on the human intellect and how to improve it.
+Yet, his [framework conceptual for augmenting the human intellect](http://www.dougengelbart.org/pubs/augment-3906.html) can guide our exploration of the connected home, too.

+He aimed to increase a human's capability to approach a complex problem situation, meaning "more-rapid comprehension, better comprehension, the possibility of gaining a useful degree of comprehension in a situation that previously was too complex, **speedier solutions, better solutions, and the possibility of finding solutions to problems that before seemed insoluble.**" (emphasis ours)

+Let's veer away from the human intellect and focus on the role of technology in general, and in the connected home in particular.
+Technology - and the various pieces of tech in the connected home - should aim to augment us as well, to help us be more human, more ourselves.
+It should offer us speedier, better solutions, and solve problems that previously seems insoluble.

 ## New fields

 Which brings us back to Doug Engelbart.
 One of his most famous moments is the first demo of the mouse: A groundbreaking, absolutely novel human-computer interface. ([The origin story of the mouse](http://www.dougengelbart.org/firsts/mouse.html) makes for a great read.)